Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 ## Day 45: 11/5/25: Did Stack Problem And Got NonOptimal
 I did a stack problem today and failed to get the opimal solution but it went through.
 I think my solution was o(n) but the problem might have been o(1).
 The idea is that you will remove all k subsequent characters that are the same and return the array after it has been collapsed.
 This is the palantir problem.

-It might be a bitwise problem
+It might be a bitwise problem.
+Was not, just was idiot in how I wrote the code and had an extra loop.

+Also did most rainwater medium. got it first try after not having done it in forever.